 - Be calm.
 Don’t panic!
 The calmer you are, the calmer your dog will be.

-What to Put in a DIY Pet First Aid Kit
+How to Make a DIY Dog First Aid Kit

 - Absorbent gauze pads

 - Adhesive tape

 - Cotton balls or swabs